 Dr. Patel’s contributions also extend to the education of lay people.
 His mental health care manual, Where There is No Psychiatrist, has been translated into Hindi, Khmer, Malay, Bahasa, Arabic, Tamil, Bengali, and other languages.
 At a TED Global conference he spoke on “Mental health for all by involving all.”
 He is recognized by his peers as “a game changer;” TIME magazine also named Dr. Patel one of the 100 most influential people of 2015.
 Although his honors are too numerous to count here, his most recent one includes the bestowal of an honorary Order of the British Empire—an honor conferred by the United Kingdom, where Dr. Patel is, as in India, regarded as this era’s most significant researcher and implementer of programs to lessen suffering.

-As the Pershing Square Professor, Dr. Patel will play a vital role in delivering on the promise of the human right to health—efficiently, equitably, and in a manner that strengthens the commitment and capacity of all who would do this work to alleviate human suffering.
+As The Pershing Square Professor of Global Health, Dr. Patel will play a vital role in delivering on the promise of the human right to health—efficiently, equitably, and in a manner that strengthens the commitment and capacity of all who would do this work to alleviate human suffering.
 His leadership, innovative research, health-care interventions, and commitments to teaching and to mental health for all are inspiring.
 We are delighted to welcome him as a colleague and partner for global health.